CESNET/ipfixprobe/README.md

 # Read packets from pcap file, enable 4 processing plugins, sends L7 HTTP extended biflows to unirec interface named `http` and data from 3 other plugins to the `stats` interface
 ./ipfixprobe -i 'pcap;file=pcaps/http.pcap' -p http -p pstats -p idpcontent -p phists -o 'unirec;i=u:http:timeout=WAIT,u:stats:timeout=WAIT;p=http,(pstats,phists,idpcontent)'

+# Read packets using DPDK input interface, enable plugins for basic statistics, http and tls, output to IPFIX on a local machine
+# Note that parameters for the ipfixprobe application go AFTER the '--'.
+Parameters before are passed into the DPDK EAL
+# The application will run on a core 0 as defined with EAL parameter -c using mask 0x1
+./ipfixprobe -c 0x1 -- -i "dpdk;p=0" -p http "-p" bstats -p tls -o "ipfix;h=127.0.0.1"
 ```

 ## Extension